The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Leading a reading club

-Learners should act as reading role models through interactions with members of the wider community in one of the below ways, or in another way that suits their setting:
+Learners should act as reading role models through interactions with members of the wider community in one of the below ways, or in another way that suits their setting and learners:

 Creating reading podcasts / videos to share with the community via social media